-- The MSG should ensure that the next EITI Report documents whether direct payments from companies to provinces or municipalities exist, and whether these are material.
-If payments made by companies directly to sub-national levels of government are found material, these should be disclosed and reconciled. may wish to explicitly state whether direct payments from companies to provinces or municipalities specifically related to extractives activities exist, and whether these are considered material or not. - The MSG may wish to work with MIREME and other government agencies to ensure more regular publication of payment information, as part of mainstreaming EITI disclosures. - While the 2014-13 EITI Report makes reference to government agencies having been audited, the MSG should ensure that the next report includes a review of whether government agencies have been audited in accordance with the legislation and a review of company auditing practices and relevant regulations.
+- The MSG may wish to work with MIREME and other government agencies to ensure more regular publication of payment information, as part of mainstreaming EITI disclosures. - While the 2014-13 EITI Report makes reference to government agencies having been audited, the MSG should ensure that the next report includes a review of whether government agencies have been audited in accordance with the legislation and a review of company auditing practices and relevant regulations.
 The report should include a list of government entities and companies that did not provide the requested assurances.
 The MSG may wish to ensure that direct links to resources referred to in the report, such as public documents and reports, are included.
 The MSG should also agree the reporting templates used for the reconciliation and document the decision. - The MSG should ensure that EITI Reports comprehensively addresses social expenditures and clarifies whether the funds allocated for training are disbursed from the Institutional Capacity Building Fund, and describes how Institutional Contribution payments are allocated.
 The MSG may also wish to consider including a description of the basis for selection of beneficiaries of the social fund. - The MSG should consider whether there are any material quasi-fiscal expenditures by SOEs including ENH and EMEM, in accordance with EITI Requirement 2.6, and develop a reporting process with a view to achieving a level of transparency commensurate with other payments and revenue streams.
 The MSG should consider whether there are any material quasi-fiscal expenditures by SOEs, EMEM, in accordance with EITI Requirement 6.2, and develop a reporting process with a view to achieving a level of transparency commensurate with other payments and revenue streams. - The MSG should ensure consistency in the figures provided on total government revenue from the sector, and that the next EITI Report indicates i) the size of the extractive sector in absolute terms and as % of GDP, ii) exports from the extractive industry in absolute terms, iii) employment in extractive sector as % of total employment.
 If any of this information is not available, the MSG should ensure that the report describes the efforts made to obtain the information.
-The MSG may also wish to consider including information on local content provisions and commentary on whether these have been applied with. - To help ensure that the EITI can contribute more meaningfully to public debate and policy discussion on extractive sector management, the MSG should continue disseminating EITI data across the country and consider undertaking outreach activities strategically targeting media, parliament, industry and key extractive sector players. - The MSG is encouraged to make EITI Reports available in a machine-readable and open data format. - More systematic follow-up by the MSG on the EITI Report recommendations and ensuring that these highlight gaps identified through the reporting process could help ensure that the EITI could serve as a tool for improved extractive sector governance. - The MSG should ensure that the plans for implementing the recommendations from Validation and EITI reporting, including the rationale for deciding not to implement a recommendation, are reflected in the 2016 Annual Progress Report, in accordance with the transitional arrangements to the 2016 EITI Standard.
+The MSG may also wish to consider including information on local content provisions and commentary on whether these have been applied with. - To help ensure that the EITI can contribute more meaningfully to public debate and policy discussion on extractive sector management, the MSG should continue disseminating EITI data across the country and consider undertaking outreach activities strategically targeting media, parliament, industry and key extractive sector players. - The MSG is encouraged to make EITI Reports available in a machine-readable and open data format. - More systematic follow-up by the MSG on the EITI Report recommendations and ensuring that these highlight gaps identified through the reporting process could help ensure that the EITI could serve as a tool for improved extractive sector governance. - The MSG should ensure that the plans for implementing the recommendations from Validation and EITI reporting, including the rationale for deciding not to implement a recommendation, are reflected in the 2016 Annual Progress Report, in accordance with the transitional arrangements to the 2016 EITI Standard. - It is recommended that MSG include project-level payments and government institution receipt disclosure for the reconciliation process in future EITI reports.